Sandrone69/caramel-dream-kde-color-scheme/README.md

-# Caramel Dream KDE color scheme
+# Caramel Dream color scheme
-Caramel color scheme.
+Caramel color scheme for KDE Plasma 5.
 Gives off a sweet and intense taste of caramel.
 Attention to sugar.

 Put the color-scheme in: ~/.kde/share/apps/color-schemes/